spacelift-io/terraform-aws-spacelift-workerpool-on-ec2/README.md

 - Optional autoscaling based on worker pool queue length
 - Secure storage of credentials using AWS Secrets Manager
 - Support for ARM64 instances for cost optimization
+- Spot instance support for significant cost savings (up to 90%)
 - Instance lifecycle management with worker draining
 - Configurable instance types, volume sizes, and more
 - "Bring Your Own" (BYO) options for SSM parameters and Secrets Manager